Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 Liberty vs. North Texas College Football Odds, Plays and Insights

-The Liberty Flames (5-2) will put their 23rd-ranked run defense to the test against the North Texas Mean Green (1-5) and the No. 19 rushing offense in college football, on Saturday, October 23, 2021.
-The Flames are heavily favored by 21.5 points in the contest.
-The total has been set at 60.5 points for this matchup.
+The North Texas Mean Green (1-5) and the 19th-ranked rushing attack will take on the Liberty Flames (5-2) and the 23rd-ranked run defense on Saturday, October 23, 2021.
+The Flames are heavily favored by 21.5 points in the outing.
+The point total is set at 60.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.